Shogun: The regency political system and cloistered rule

 The shoguns of this period had no real political power, and the imperial court was in charge of politics.
 From the mid-9th century to the mid-11th century, the Fujiwara clan controlled political power.
-They excluded other clans from the political center and monopolized the highest positions in the court, such as Imperial Regent for Minor Emperors (摂政, sesshō), Imperial Regent fo Adult Emperors (関白, kampaku), and Chancellor of the Realm (太政大臣, daijō-daijin), reaching their peak at the end of the 10th century under Fujiwara no Michinaga and Fujiwara no Yorimichi.
+They excluded other clans from the political center and monopolized the highest positions in the court, such as Imperial Regent for Minor Emperors (摂政, sesshō), Imperial Regent for Adult Emperors (関白, kampaku), and Chancellor of the Realm (太政大臣, daijō-daijin), reaching their peak at the end of the 10th century under Fujiwara no Michinaga and Fujiwara no Yorimichi.

 Later, in the mid-11th century, Emperor Go-Sanjo weakened the power of the sesshō and kampaku by presiding over politics himself, and when the next emperor, Shirakawa, abdicated and became a cloistered emperor and began a cloistered rule, the sesshō and kampaku lost their real political authority and became nominal, effectively ending the Fujiwara regime.